 - Placenta: organ from an animal found in supplements and cosmetics

-- Polysorbate: typically a composite of animal, vegetable, and synthetic substances; used in dressings, baked goods, soups, soft drinks & more
+- Polysorbate: typically a composite of animal, vegetable, and synthetic material; used in dressings, baked goods, soups, soft drinks & more

 - Propolis: resin created by bees, found in supplements, throat sprays or skin gels